digital-land/specification/content/specification/article-4-direction.md

           description: unique property reference numbers for any addressable properties
           dataset: address
         - field: address-text
-          description: the address of the property
+          description: the address of any properties
         - field: geometry
           description: the boundary of the area covered by the article 4 direction in WKT format
         - field: point